InteractiveComputerGraphics/blender-sequence-loader/README.md

 ### 1.1 Windows Users

+1. Simple Way

+Simply delete the `meshio`, `future` and `fileseq` file.
+And copy `extern/meshio/src/meshio`, and `extern/fileseq/src/fileseq`, and `extern/python-future/src/future` these three folders to the root folder.

+Note: This will ruin the git structure, so if you make changes to source code and want to track it using git, be careful.

+2. Complicated Way

-Before go ahead, please delete the `meshio`, `future` and `fileseq` file, they should be a symlink to the extern folder, but it doesn't work on windows.
+Delete the `meshio`, `future` and `fileseq` file, they should be a symlink to the extern folder, but it doesn't work on windows.

 Then you need to create the symlink again, by following command